Crossing the Linguistic Causeway: A Binational Approach for Translating Soundscape Attributes to Bahasa Melayu: Stage 1e: quantitative evaluation (provisional translations)

 Since the differences between Singapore and Malaysia respondents are being investigated, 3 (\SI{4.55}{\percent}) of the 66 participants whose self-reported current countries of residence (CCR) are outside of Singapore (\textsc{sg}) and Malaysia (\textsc{my}) were excluded in the analyses.
-Where more than one translation candidate per PAQ attribute were assessed, the differences were evaluated via Prentice tests \citep[PT;][]{Prentice1979OnRankings}, wherein the candidates and CCR were the blocking and grouping factors, respectively.
-Only if a statistically significant difference in distributions was found, a posthoc Mann-Whitney-Wilcoxon rank sum test with Bonferroni correction \citep[MWWT;][]{RCoreTeam2021R:Computing} was conducted for pairwise differences between the CCR for each candidate.
-For cases where only one candidate was assessed, the differences across the CCR split (i.e., \textsc{my} v. \textsc{sg}) were evaluated via the Kruskal-Wallis test \citep[KWT;][]{Kruskal1952UseAnalysis}.
-The mean criterion scores across CCR are summarised in \cref{tab:main_scores}.
+Where more than one translation candidate per PAQ attribute were assessed, the differences were evaluated via \chreplaced[comment=R3.2]{PTs,}{Prentice tests\mbox{\citep[{PT;}][{}]{Prentice1979}}} wherein the candidates and CCR were the blocking and grouping factors, respectively.
+Only if a statistically significant difference in distributions was found, a posthoc \chreplaced[comment=R3.2]{MWWT with Bonferroni correction}{Mann-Whitney-Wilcoxon rank sum test with Bonferroni correction \mbox{\citep[{MWWT;}][]{RCoreTeam2021}}} was conducted for pairwise differences between the CCR for each candidate.
+For cases where only one candidate was assessed, the differences across the CCR split (i.e., \textsc{my} v. \textsc{sg}) were evaluated via the \chreplaced[comment=R3.2]{KWT}{Kruskal-Wallis test \mbox{\citep[{KWT;}][{}]{Kruskal1952}}.} The mean criterion scores across CCR are summarised in \Cref{tab:main_scores}, and visualized in radar plots in \Cref{fig:radarFinaltransMYSG} for clarity.
 Additionally, the $p$-values of the PT and MWWT analyses are summarised in \Cref{tab:prentice} and \Cref{tab:wilcoxon}, respectively.